 Usually yes if you are properly onboarded and your business meets Stripe's requirements, because Stripe lists Greece as a supported country.
 Keep Stripe invoices, payout reports, fees, VAT treatment, and bank deposits aligned with your Greek records.

 Possibly, where legally available and accepted by the platform or client, but crypto is not tax-free income.
-Greece is under the EU MiCA framework for crypto-asset services.
+Greece is under the EU MiCA framework for crypto-asset services, and HCMC publishes MiCA-related crypto-asset information for Greece.
 Keep wallet, valuation, conversion, invoice, and tax records, and use regulated providers where appropriate.

 Only if their immigration status permits the planned activity.
 EU/EEA/Swiss citizens have broader mobility rights, while non-EU nationals usually need a visa or residence permit that permits self-employment, freelance work, or eligible remote work.
 Tax registration and immigration permission are separate questions.